 What You’ll See:

-- Yes, the music is world-class, but so is Severance Hall, home to the Jack, Joseph and Morton Mandel Concert Hall.
+- Yes, the music is world-class, but so is Severance Music Center, home to the Jack, Joseph and Morton Mandel Concert Hall.
 Built in 1931, the exterior was designed to complement the classical feel of the neighboring Cleveland Museum of Art before giving way to an eclectic grab-bag of architectural styles on the inside, including Art Deco, French Nouveau, Egyptian Revival and Modernism.
 Try and count how many lotus flowers you see incorporated into the interior design.
 Seriously, they’re everywhere.

 What Else to Do?